Ghost Towns In Alabama

 Fort Gaines, Alabama

 Fort Gaines, Alabama, is a composition of military buildings located on Dauphin Island, established in 1821.
 Being developed as a defense fortress to protect the territory during the Battle of Mobile Bay and throughout the Civil War, the fort survived many battles.
-The fort is in an excellent strategic location to monitor and control a good part of the Gulf of Mexico, block the Mobile Bay entrance, and prevent foreign troops from moving inland from the sea.
+The fort is in an excellent strategic location to monitor and control most of the Gulf of Mexico, block the Mobile Bay entrance, and prevent foreign troops from moving inland from the sea.

 When planning a trip to Fort Gaines, it is essential to remember that the fort is old and has suffered from both battle and weather damage.
 To maintain visitors’ safety, some site areas will be off-limits without permission for approval.